 During the start-up phase, the organic matter will be added to the influent groundwater as sodium acetate, and trace elements will be added, such as magnesium chloride, potassium chloride, di-hydrogen potassium phosphate and hydrogen di-potassium phosphate.

-The results of these study strategies will soon be presented in the month of October in Granada, on the occasion of the “First Technical Meeting on proposals for purification of groundwater of nitrates and pesticides“, organized by the Diputación de Granada, the University of Granada and Construcciones OTERO SL.
+The results of these study strategies will soon be presented in October in Granada, on the occasion of the “First Technical Meeting about proposals for purification of groundwater polluted by nitrates and pesticides“, organized by the Provincial Council of Granada, the University of Granada and Construcciones OTERO SL.

 Finally, the project integrates among its activities the Life Cycle Analysis of the Plant to identify the comparative impact of the current Reverse Osmosis Treatment Plant, as opposed to the Biological Technology of innovative application in groundwater for “Drinking Water”.